 - HIV-1 RNA levels "viral load". - Testing for how well your liver, kidneys, and immune system are working.
-You will not be required to be fasting prior to blood collection at this visit. - Checking the CD4 level (a kind of white blood cell that helps your body fight infection). - Checking for the specific kind of HIV (known as the HIV-1 Viral Resistance) in your blood. - To check for biomarkers in your blood to know how the BMS Attachment Inhibitor is distributed in your body. - An additional sample of blood (approximately 1 tablespoon) will be collected for back-up blood testing in the event a lost sample or a blood test that malfunctions.
+You will not be required to be fasting prior to blood collection at this visit. - Checking the CD4 levels (a kind of white blood cell that helps your body fight infection). - Checking for the specific kind of HIV (known as the HIV-1 Viral Resistance) in your blood. - To check for biomarkers in your blood to know how the Attachment Inhibitor is distributed in your body. - An additional sample of blood (approximately 1 tablespoon) will be collected for back-up blood testing in the event a lost sample or a blood test that malfunctions.
 If this back-up sample is not needed or used, it will be discarded by the testing laboratory. - The total amount of blood collected at this visit will be approximately 4 tablespoons.

-On Treatment Weeks 4, 8, 12, 16, 24, 36, 48, 60, 72, 84 and 96 visits:
+On Treatment Weeks 4, 8, 12, 16, 24, 36, 48, and every 12 weeks until the end of the study: